Family Owned & Operated Since 2015

 Cons:

-• It might feel a bit firm for lightweight side sleepers.
+– Might feel too firm for lightweight side sleepers.

 Construction and Build Material